 Strategies to cope with the introduction and spread of invasive species need to be identified and implemented prior to introduction and establishment to best alleviate negative consequences to our urban and community forests.

 Invasive forest pests such as Emerald Ash Borer (EAB), gypsy moth, and Asian longhorned beetle (ALB) are most likely to be introduced into Colorado via firewood, logs or nursery stock.
-Existing diseases and pests such as thousand cankers disease (TCD) and mountain pine beetle (MPB) may need to be deterred from spreading from one region of our state to another.
+Existing diseases and pests such as the invasive insect EAB that is now present in Colorado, thousand cankers disease (TCD) and mountain pine beetle (MPB) need to be deterred from spreading from one region of our state to another.

 After a major storm, a community is instantly changed.
 Buildings may be damaged or destroyed, power lines down, and trees broken and torn.
 In the wake of this loss, neighborhoods and entire cities may experience a sense of devastation they have never known before.